gg greenguard horizontal banner ad for march 23 coupon

 • Don’t panic.
 Yes, much easier said than done.

 • Don’t chase.
-You have suddenly become a ferocious lion and you are clearly going to eat the already panicked gazelle.
+You have suddenly become a ferocious lion and will clearly eat the already panicked gazelle.

-• Do give a warning to other people on the property that there is something going on.
+• Do warn other people on the property that something is going on.
 This will also *hopefully* gather some extra folks that can help you.

 • If you do manage to herd your horse into an area where you could catch him, be aware of hazards around him (like arena drags, cars, tools) should he turn and burn away from you.
 Give him a safe way to escape, just in case.